 Group Life Beneficiary Information

 If you are enrolled in The Trust's Group Life Insurance Program, you can change your designated beneficiary at any time by completing Section 3 of the Enrollment and Change Form.
+Employees must complete, print, sign and date the form and submit it to Human Resources.
+Human Resources is required to fill in bottom section of the form and email it to The Trust at firstname.lastname@example.org.
 The following conditions apply:

 Any beneficiary designation change revokes all prior designations.

 - Benefits are only payable to a contingent Beneficiary if you are not survived by one or more primary Beneficiary(ies).